herocrab/HeroCrabPlugin/README.md

 }
 ```

 After gaining an understanding of elements, there is one helpful property called **Sibling**.
-This property can be used to cache a reference on the seerver to a separate element from _this stream or another stream_.
+This property can be used to cache a reference on the server to a separate element from _this stream or another stream_.
 This can be leveraged in various design patterns, for coupling different streams together (registration and advertisement).

 ---